Boy Meets World Cookies

 Can you think of a more perfect homemade-by-mom, after-school snack than oatmeal chocolate chunk cookies?

 These Boy Meets World Cookies, aka The Betsy Randle Cookie, are soft in the center, chewy from the oats and shredded coconut, and studded with milk chocolate chunks and semisweet chocolate chips.
+(Be sure to try my other favorite cookie recipe here.)

 These cookies are just the sort of thing that Amy Matthews would have had ready for Cory, Eric, Sean, and Topanga after a day of totally relatable high school experiences and Mr. Feeny lectures.